Cold Sweat (1993 film)

 Cold Sweat is a 1993 thriller film about a man who lives a double life as a hitman.
 The film was directed by Gail Harvey, and stars Ben Cross, Adam Baldwin, and Shannon Tweed.

 Reception

-Variety said, "Director Gail Harvey does the best she can with her material, but in the process, “Cold Sweat” is revealed as what it is: a low-budget film designed primarily for production-cost recoupment in foreign territories and homevideo."
+Adam Sandler of Variety wrote that "Director Gail Harvey does the best she can with her material, but in the process, Cold Sweat is revealed as what it is: a low-budget film designed primarily for production-cost recoupment in foreign territories and homevideo."